-The immune system is intricate and amazing, interacting with every system of the body to prevent and fight disease.
+According to the medical literature, the anti-inflammatory properties of frankincense is the primary method that the essential oil can help bolster immune function. (source) The immune system is intricate and amazing, interacting with every system of the body to prevent and fight disease.
 One of the primary mechanisms of the immune system is the influx of white blood cells, or lymphocytes, the main defense method that the body has.
 Inflammation is another component of the immune system, but in an unhealthy body, it goes overboard and becomes problematic.

 - Cytokine production